josephmbell/azure-content/articles/virtual-machines/virtual-machines-configuring-oracle-goldengate.md

 For a full list of all Oracle GoldenGate GGSCI commands, see [Reference for Oracle GoldenGate for Windows](http://docs.oracle.com/goldengate/1212/gg-winux/GWURF/ggsci_commands.htm).

-### Perform initial data load

-You can perform the initial data load in the database by following several methods.
-For example, you can use the [Oracle GoldenGate Direct Load](http://docs.oracle.com/goldengate/1212/gg-winux/GWUAD/wu_initsync.htm) or regular Export and Import utilities to export table data from Site A to Site B.

 To demonstrate the Oracle GoldenGate replication process, this tutorial demonstrates creating a table on both Site A and site B by using the following commands.

 First, open up SQL\*Plus command window and run the following command to create an inventory table on Site A and Site B databases: